TomasSoors/Networks-Expert-Lab3/4.YANG_Part1/README.md

 this resposne is in XML, also known as structured data. and it is already put in pretty print so this is easier to read.

+Structured data in XML for NETCONF is a hierarchical, machine-readable format used to represent network device configurations and operational states.
+It uses tags to encapsulate data, following schemas defined by YANG models, which ensure consistency and validation.

+Key Features:
+- Hierarchy: Data is organized in a tree-like structure (e.g., `<interfaces>` containing `<interface>` elements).
+- Self-Descriptive: Tags like `<name>` or `<status>`make data meaningful and readable.
+- Schema-Driven: YANG models define data structure, types, and constraints.
+= Use Cases:
+  - Retrieve data (`<get>` or `<get-config>`).
+  - Modify configurations (`<edit-config>`).
+  - Validate or lock data.

 ## Troubleshooting